QuaCaTeam/quaca/docs/documentation/units.md

+# System of units
+We insert the parameters needed for the calculation of quantum friction in an system of units that is commonly called *natural units*.
+So we set $\hbar = c = 1$.

 # Reference table
 QuaCa tries to write its variable names just like in LaTeX.
 Below you'll find a table which matches each parameter to it's LaTeX expressions and clarifies what we mean by it.